Using Lyrical Language 6-Week Open Genre Writing Class (Zoom), Starts Thursday, February 15th, 2024

 Starts Thursday, February 15th, 2024

-Class will meet weekly via Zoom on Mondays, 6PM - 8PM CST / 7PM - 9PM EST
+Class will meet weekly via Zoom on Thursdays, 6PM - 8PM CST / 7PM - 9PM EST

 Now Enrolling!Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

 Taught by Leslie Contreras Schwartz, a multi-genre writer, 2021 Academy of American Poets Laureate Fellow, and 2019-2021 Houston Poet Laureate.
 She is the winner of the 2022 C&R Press Nonfiction Prize for the lyrical memoir, From the Womb of Sky and Earth.
 Leslie is a poetry and nonfiction faculty member at Alma College’s MFA low-residency program in creative writing.

 Storytelling comes alive for readers when they are immersed in the world you create.
 But prose is not confined to a single style in a piece of writing—it can range from plain-spoken and matter-of-fact to wildly lyrical and imagistic, all for different effects and to elicit a range of emotions from the reader.

 In this class, you will learn how to use the tools of poetry to create lyrical moments in your writing that allow you to engage with the most intuitive parts of your creative mind.

 This multi-genre workshop is open to writers with all levels of experience; we’ll discuss the concept and practice of the lyric and lyrical language, a mode of writing defined by its emotionally-charged, image-focused and melodic qualities.